 Playable Fashion is an education program for youth exploring the intersections between Fashion, Technology and Gaming.
 Students learn concepts and techniques behind each subject, combining learnings to create their own digital games and wearable controllers inspired by their personal narratives.
 Playable Fashion introduces students to concepts core to technology and computational thinking in an accessible and fun way.
 Experiences learned from Playable Fashion give youth the comfort level to continue exploring technology, and their voice in it, as creators.

 Playable Fashion, developed by Eyebeam alumni Kaho Abe and Ramsey Nasser, is an extension of their practice, passion and professional history in game design, education, coding, and fashion design.
-Since its inception in 2013, Playable Fashion has expanded from a stand-alone after school program to a set of curriculum which has been delivered in various environments including integration into a year-long public school computer science program.
+Since its inception in 2013, Playable Fashion has expanded from a stand-alone after school program to a set of curricula which has been delivered in various environments including integration into a four year long public school computer science program.

 Playable Fashion has served over 260 under-resourced youth through after-school programs at Eyebeam and hands-on workshops throughout the city at alternative learning spaces like New York Hall of Science, Bronx Museum, NYC Parks Resource Centers, CSNYC (CS4All) and Code Liberation.
 NYC public school partners include Academy of Innovative Technology (Brooklyn), Satellite Academy (Manhattan), and Hudson High School of Learning Technologies (Manhattan).